 In today’s fast-paced world where there is often no time to prepare snacks and meals, it is important to learn how to snack smartly using readily available food items and to combine them correctly.
+If you have children to look after, it could be worth checking out some of these toddler snack ideas.
 Smart snacking stabilises blood sugar levels, which promotes effective cognitive function and good health.
 Stable blood sugar levels help to manage inappropriate food cravings, maintain metabolic rate, and therefore promote weight management.

 WHAT IS A SMART SNACK?